cxli233/SimpleTidy_GeneCoEx/Stress_time_course_example.md

 The next step is correlating each gene to every other gene.
 However, we have 27k genes in this dataset.
 The number of correlations scales to the square of number of genes.
 To make things faster and less cumbersome, we can select only the high variance genes.
-The underlying rationale is if a gene is expressed at a similar level across all samples, it is unlikely that is involved in the biology in a particular stage or tissue.
+The underlying rationale is if a gene is expressed at a similar level across all samples, it is unlikely that is involved in the biology in a particular time point or treatment.

 Another method is filter genes by F statistics.
 This is a method that detects genes that are changing expression based on its change (signal) by noise ratio.

 But before we do either of those, we can filter for expressed genes.
-Let's say we filter for genes that are expressed in all reps of a time point-treatment combination.
+Let's say we filter for genes that are expressed in all reps of any time point-treatment combination.
 We can use an arbitrary cutoff of 5 FPKM.
 Because our lowest level of replication is 2, let's filter for genes expressed with > 5 FPKM in >=2 libraries.